UnoYakshi/UnoYakshi.github.io/content/blog/on-email-providers/index.md

 +++

 # TL&DR
-I decided to use [Posteo](https://posteo.de/en/) as a email-provider as it:
+I decided to use [Posteo](https://posteo.de/en/) as an email-provider as it:
-- allows to setup OpenPGP and S/MIME
+- allows to set up OpenPGP and S/MIME
 - does most of the hard work for me
 - has a neat reputation in <abbr title="Privacy ― Security ― Anonymity">PSA</abbr> world
 - costs 1 €/month (and accepts cash)